-The following Back to School promotion was active in previous years but has NOT yet been verified for 2022.
-As soon as we receive further information, we will update this page.
+This archived Back to School promotion was active previously but has NOT been confirmed for 2023.
+I will keep watching to see if it or a similar offer returns.
+As soon as I receive further information, this page will be updated.
 Be sure to check back often!

 For one day only, selected retailers at the Mall of America in Bloomington, Minnesota (suburban Minneapolis/St. Paul) are offering 20% savings on everything!
 This in celebration of MOA’s 20th Anniversary!